Greek art: Ancient period

-Artistic production in Greece began in the prehistoric pre-Greek Cycladic and the Minoan civilizations, both of which were influenced by local traditions and the art of ancient Egypt.
+Artistic production in Greece began in the prehistoric pre-Greek Cycladic and the Minoan civilizations, followed by the Mycenaean civilization, all of which were influenced by local traditions and the art of ancient Egypt.
+Mycenaean art was followed by Geometric art during the period of the Greek Dark Ages and onto the early Archaic.

 There are three scholarly divisions of the stages of later ancient Greek art that correspond roughly with historical periods of the same names.
 These are the Archaic, the Classical and the Hellenistic.
-The Archaic period is usually dated from 1000 BC.
+The Archaic period is usually dated from 800 BC.
 The Persian Wars of 480 BC to 448 BC are usually taken as the dividing line between the Archaic and the Classical periods, and the death of Alexander the Great in 323 BC is regarded as the event separating the Classical from the Hellenistic period.
 Of course, different forms of art developed at different speeds in different parts of the Greek world, and varied to a degree from artist to artist.
 There was a sharp transition from one period to another.
+Hellenistic art was followed by Greek art during the Roman period.

 The art of ancient Greece has exercised an enormous influence on the culture of many countries from ancient times until the present, particularly in the areas of sculpture and architecture.
 In the West, the art of the Roman Empire was largely derived from Greek models.
 In the East, Alexander the Great's conquests initiated several centuries of exchange between Greek, Central Asian and Indian cultures, resulting in Greco-Buddhist art, with ramifications as far as Japan.
 Following the Renaissance in Europe, the humanist aesthetic and the high technical standards of Greek art inspired generations of European artists.
 Pottery was either blue with black designs or black with blue designs.